Bradford1040/Klipper-Backup/README.md

 ## Installation

+## This is a custom installation for my "punisher_data" printer but will be adding more and set up a way for you to add your custom folder

 ## First open directory you wish to install klipper-backup in, if you used Kiauh to install multiple printers

 ## might want to install for each printer say printer1_data, printer2_data, or if you installed with custom names